Click a button below to find out more.

 Case for Change

-The objective of this project is to consider how vocational education and training may be used to provide workers in the creative industries with an improved understanding of their legal rights and obligations.
+The objective of this project was to consider how vocational education and training may be used to provide workers in the creative industries with an improved understanding of their legal rights and obligations.

 - Intellectual property and copyright, and

 - Industrial relations rights and obligations

 We prepared the Case for Change for this project on behalf of the Culture and Related Industries Industry Reference Committee (CUA IRC) and submitted it to the Australian Industry and Skills Committee (AISC) in January 2017.

 The AISC endorsed this project on 23 February 2017.

 On behalf of the CUA IRC, we carried out industry consultations for this project from June – September 2017.

 Consultation focused on identifying the key changes to training products required to more closely align training in the creative arts with the skills needs of industry.
 Activities included targeted consultation with key stakeholders in the form of face-to-face and phone interviews, the establishment of a project working group and a survey.